Mustard seed futures fall on profit booking

-Mustard seed prices fell by Rs 12 to Rs 3,910 per quintal in futures trade on Tuesday due to profit booking by participants.
+Mustard seed prices fell by Rs 11 to Rs 3,889 per quintal in futures trade on Wednesday due to profit-booking by participants.

-On the National Commodity and Derivatives Exchange, mustard seed contracts for September eased by Rs 12, or 0.31 per cent, to Rs 3,910 per quintal in an open interest of 42,150 lots.
+On the National Commodity and Derivatives Exchange, mustard seed contracts for September eased by Rs 11, or 0.28 percent, to Rs 3,889 per quintal in an open interest of 42,280 lots.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)